wasper1/rotating-slider/README.md

 Rotating slider for selecting numerical values.
 Allows mobile friendly precise selection for value from selected range with desired step.
+Component is especially useful for hybrid application using frameworks like Ionic, Cordova or PhoneGap.

 ## Demo
 Live demo is available [here](https://wasper1.github.io/rotating-slider/)